Banners (musician): 2019–present: Where the Shadow Ends

 On 4 October 2019, Banners released his debut album, Where the Shadow Ends, preceded by the singles "Got It In You" and "Where the Shadow Ends" The album was supported with a five-week headline tour across North America.

 In 2020, his 2017 single "Someone to You" received a resurgence in streaming following a TikTok trend.
 The single was certified Gold in Australia by the Australian Recording Industry Association.

 On 1 May 2020, Banners released his third EP, Always Yours, on Island Records, with acoustic versions of previously released tracks, along with the new title track.

+In January 2023 he released the EP I Wish I Was Flawless, I'm Not on Nettwerk.
+The EP was a Juno Award nominee for Adult Contemporary Album of the Year at the Juno Awards of 2024.